Hydrogen diffusion in the lower mantle revealed by machine learning potentials

-where $\vec{r}(t)$ is the particle trajectories continuous in Cartesian space, and $\langle \cdots \rangle_\hyd$ represents an average over all hydrogen atoms and over time with different origins \citep{Karki2015a}.
-Only when MSD is a linear function of time do we intercept the segment of MSD and calculate the diffusion coefficient by linear fitting (Fig. S1).
-The diffusion coefficient as a function of temperature may be fitted by Arrhenius equation,
+\end{linenomath*} where $\vec{r}(t)$ is the particle trajectories continuous in Cartesian space, and $\langle \cdots \rangle_\mathrm{H}$ represents an average over all hydrogen atoms and over time with different origins \cite{Karki2015a}.
+Only when MSD is a linear function of time do we intercept the segment of MSD and calculate the diffusion coefficient by linear fitting (Figure~S1).
+The diffusion coefficients as a function of temperature {obtained from our simulations} are fitted by Arrhenius equation, \begin{linenomath*}

-where $D_0$ is the pre-exponential factor, $R$ is the ideal gas constant, and $\Delta H$ is the activation enthalpy.
+\end{linenomath*} where $D_0$ is the pre-exponential factor, $R$ is the ideal gas constant, {$T$ is the temperature in Kelvin}, and $\Delta H$ is the activation enthalpy.